 Following the development of the NBN Atlas Scotland, Welsh Government and Natural Resources Wales have recognised the potential improvements to the way our collective biodiversity data are viewed and used through the Atlas platform.
 They therefore, secured funding for the development of an NBN Atlas Wales.
 This exciting news follows on from the successful pilot project in Scotland, and will help revolutionise the way that species data and interactions are viewed, interpreted, analysed and used in Wales.

 The NBN Atlas Wales offers the ability to create a Welsh view, bringing together species and habitat data and offering functionality including the ability to view photographs, search for biological data by predefined areas, by postcode or by polygon search tools, find organisations working in a particular area (geographic or taxonomic) and create alerts for species records.
 Additionally, the NBN Atlas Wales will provide bilingual functionality, offering users the option to switch between Welsh and English language pages – functionality which was not previously available via the NBN Gateway.

 This project is part of the work programme to build NBN Atlas infrastructure for England, Wales, Scotland and Northern Ireland.
-Each of these Atlases will have the same functionality and same basic design and be supported by a single database, the NBN Atlas, but offer users a more focused, local view of the national data holdings.
+Each of these NBN Atlases has the same functionality and same basic design and is supported by a single database, the NBN Atlas, but offer users a more focused, local view of the national data holdings.

-The NBN Atlas Wales will be built using the Atlas of Living Australia’s open source biodiversity data infrastructure and is intended to deliver on the fourth Strategic aim of the NBN Strategy to: Provide the best biological information management infrastructure and ensure stability, security and usability for an increasingly mature data management infrastructure.
+The NBN Atlas Wales has been built using the Atlas of Living Australia’s open source biodiversity data infrastructure and is intended to deliver on the fourth Strategic aim of the NBN Strategy to: Provide the best biological information management infrastructure and ensure stability, security and usability for an increasingly mature data management infrastructure.